gartee-john-PFG/WorkshopPythonTDD/primefactors/README.md

 * 210 returns [2, 3, 5, 7]
 * etc.

-Surprisingly, when refactored correctly, this algorighm consists of about three lines of code.
+Surprisingly, when refactored correctly, this algorighm consists of very few lines of code.

 See if you can TDD your way to that result!